Skip to content

 index_name: The name of the index to which the documents should be added.

-connection_info: Either an AsyncClient instance ConnectionInfo with informtaion on how to
+connection_info: Either an AsyncClient instance ConnectionInfo with information on how to

 connect to Meilisearch.